tings17/margin-minder/README.md

 * Search functionality to find specific insights across your entire collection
 * Custom tagging and categorization for better organization

+To try QuoteMark, you can visit this link and use the following credentials (if you don't want to create an account) to explore QuoteMark:
+* username: example_user
+* password: example17

 <p align="right">(<a href="#readme-top">back to top</a>)</p>